-Calcium gluconate is a medication used in the management of hypocalcemia, cardiac arrest and cardiotoxicity due to hyperkalemia or hypermagnesemia.
+Calcium gluconate is a medication used to manage hypocalcemia, cardiac arrest, and cardiotoxicity due to hyperkalemia or hypermagnesemia.
 It is classified as a calcium salt.
-This activity outlines the indications, action, and contraindications for calcium gluconate as a valuable agent in the management of hypocalcemia, cardiac arrest, cardiotoxicity due to hyperkalemia or hypermagnesemia and other disorders as applicable.
+This activity outlines the indications, action, and contraindications for calcium gluconate as a valuable agent in managing hypocalcemia, cardiac arrest, cardiotoxicity due to hyperkalemia or hypermagnesemia, and other disorders as applicable.
 This activity will highlight the mechanism of action, adverse events, and other key factors (e.g., off-label uses, dosing, pharmacodynamics, monitoring, relevant interactions).
-The activity is pertinent for members of the healthcare team who are engaged in the management of hypocalcemia, cardiac arrest, cardiotoxicity due to hyperkalemia or hypermagnesemia and related conditions.
+The activity is pertinent for members of the healthcare team who are engaged in the management of hypocalcemia, cardiac arrest, cardiotoxicity due to hyperkalemia or hypermagnesemia, and related conditions.

-- Review the mechanism of action and administration of calcium gluconate as a treatment.
+- Review the mechanism of action of calcium gluconate as a treatment.

 - Identify indications where calcium gluconate has a clinical role.

 - Summarize the dosing parameters for calcium gluconate therapy.

 - Outline interprofessional team strategies for improving care coordination and communication when using calcium gluconate in applicable clinical scenarios.

 Calcium gluconate is the calcium salt of gluconic acid.
 Gluconic acid is an oxidation product of glucose.
 There is 93 mg of elemental calcium in a 10 ml ampoule of 10% calcium gluconate.
 In comparison, there is 272 mg of elemental calcium in a 10 mL of 10% solution of calcium chloride, another calcium salt.
 Calcium gluconate is typically preferred over calcium chloride due to lower the risk of tissue necrosis if the fluid is extravasated.